MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/poll-oracle-database-using-the-select-statement.md

 ---
 description: "Learn more about: Poll Oracle Database using the SELECT statement"
-title: "Poll Oracle Database using the SELECT statement | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Poll Oracle Database using the SELECT statement" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "polling-based notifications, receiving from Oracle"
-  - "polling query, configuring a" ms.assetid: d2689eb9-6f17-498f-8a32-07f43a368833
-caps.latest.revision: 19
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Poll Oracle Database using the SELECT statement
 You can configure the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] to receive periodic data-change messages by using a SELECT statement to continuously poll the tables and views in Oracle the Oracle database.
 You can specify a SELECT statement as a polling statement that the adapter executes periodically to poll the Oracle database.
 Optionally, you can also specify a post-poll PL/SQL code block that the adapter executes if there is a change in data.
 This block is often used to update a field on the queried records in the target or to move the queried records to another table or view.